amanchokshi/EMBERS/docs/embersbyexample.rst

 distribution of residual power, which can be fit by a low order polymonial.
 This polynomial is the global calibration solution of the non-linear
 RF Explorer gain, which can be applied to data in the next step.

+Determine the RF Explorer gain calibration solution using the :func:`~embers.tile_maps.tile_maps.rfe_batch_cali` function with the :samp:`rfe_calibration` cli tool or the following sample script

 .. code-block::

     $ rfe_calibration